SyntaxSugarApps/Dump-all-pictures-from-https-prnt.sc/README.md

 - The script generates the code for each possible picture
 - It navigates to that URL (e.g. https://prnt.sc/aa0000)
 - Fetches the underlying URL for the image from the HTTP source
-- Downloads the image in the same folder as the script resides
+- Downloads the image in the same folder as the script resides and names it with its corresponding code.

+# Libraries needed
+- Import time
+- Import BeautifulSoup
+- Import urllib, urllib2